-One concern could relate to the exogeneity of the variation in labor regulations across cities.
+One concern relates to the exogeneity of the variation in labor regulations across cities.
 For example, the enforcement of regulations may be stricter in cities where violations of the labor laws are more frequent or in cities where institutions are more developed.
-While it is true that violations of labor laws and better institutions are likely also correlated with labor market outcomes, we note that these are statements about the non-random cross-sectional variation in enforcement.
-The specification in equation (2) includes city-industry fixed effects which helps to minimize any concerns regarding the endogeneity in the level of enforcement, as the main identification is based on changes in the enforcement of labor market regulations, as in Almeida and Poole (2017).
+While it is true that violations of labor laws and better institutions are likely also correlated with labor market outcomes, we note that these are statements about the non-random cross-sectional variation in the levels of enforcement.
+The specification in equation (2) includes city-industry fixed effects, helping to minimize any concerns regarding the endogeneity in the level of enforcement.
+Our main identification is based on changes in the enforcement of labor market regulations over time, as in Almeida and Poole (2017).

-However, one could still question the exogeneity of changes in enforcement at the city-sector level.
+However, one could still question the exogeneity of changes in enforcement at the city-sector level to changes in the use of certain tasks in the labor market.
 We note that our empirical methodology has three features to deal with this potential problem.
-First, we control for another layer of fixed effects that captures specificities on timestate-broad sector cell.
-Therefore, the relevant variation on labor inspection and potential confounders should happen across municipalities within states.
-Second, we use lagged values for labor inspection.
-Finally, we do not rely on the effect associated with the labor inspection variable alone.
-We rely on differential effects of quasi-exogenous technology shocks for industries located in diverse policy environments-a triple-interaction effect-following a recent trend in the program evaluation literature.
+First, in our main reduced form equation, we control for time-state-broad sector cell fixed effects (δ{Kst}).
+Therefore, the relevant variation on labor inspection and potential confounders should happen within states, across municipalities.
+Second, we use lagged values for labor inspection to avoid simultaneous correlation.
+Finally, Almeida and Poole (2017) show that including changes in municipal and year characteristics correlated with enforcement do not significantly change the way enforcement affects labor market outcomes.18

-To summarize, our proposed specification minimizes concerns about the endogeneity of enforcement by focusing on within-city-industry changes in enforcement, by focusing our interpretation on the triple-interaction term, and by considering lagged values of the main enforcement measure.
-Like in equation (1), we are interested in the impact of digital technologies in tech-intensive industries (because tech-intensive industries located in areas with internet services provision are the likely adopters of digital technologies).
-In equation (2), we are also interested in how tech-intensive industries located in strictly-enforced labor market regulatory environments may respond to technology shocks differently than otherwise identical tech-intensive industries located in weakly-enforced labor market regulatory environments.
+To summarize, our proposed specification minimizes concerns about the endogeneity of enforcement by focusing on within-city-industry changes in enforcement, by focusing our interpretation on the interaction term (γ_1), and by considering lagged values of the main enforcement measure.
+Like in equation (1), we are interested in the impact of digital technology in tech-intensive industries (because tech-intensive industries located in areas with internet services provision are the likely adopters of digital technology) relative to low technology industries.
+In equation (2), we are also interested in how this differential effect may vary depending on the industry's regulatory environment; for example, how tech-intensive industries located in strictly-enforced labor market regulatory environments may respond to technology shocks differently than otherwise identical tech-intensive industries located labor market regulatory environments.